-Today’s show is all about Music, Place, and Influence: We start with one local artist who’s really making some noise with her debut EP, Alive Today!
-Singer/songwriter, Christie Palazzolo is up first.
+Today’s show is all about Music, Place, and Influence.
+We begin with a conversation with Singer/songwriter, Christie Palazzolo, who’s really making some noise with her debut EP, Alive Today.

-And later in the show – we talk about The ties between architecture and science.
-Building a sense of place for healing and discovery.
-If you’re a designer, an architect, a healer, a hospital worker – or if you’re in school for design or architecture – or the health sciences, or even if you’re not feeling right about your surroundings – you’ll want to tune in for our second guest (yes, it weird how all these things go together – and yet they do), … renowned immunologist, speaker and author of Healing Spaces, Dr. Esther Sternberg joins us on the show.
+And later in the show – we talk about the healing ties that can exist between architecture and science.
+If you’re a designer, an architect, a healer, a hospital worker – or if you’re in school for design or architecture – or the health sciences, or even if you’re not feeling right about your surroundings – you’ll want to tune in for our second guest, renowned immunologist, speaker, and author of Healing Spaces, Dr. Esther Sternberg joins us on the show.
 You will find her work fascinating!